Skip to main content

 Composition students come from many different backgrounds and have different career aspirations.
 Whether you are planning on a career as a professional composer writing music for the concert stage, scoring films, or composing music for video games, you will leave Boise State with the foundation you need for the next step of your career.

 Composition students work with student and faculty musicians to present high-quality performances of original works.
-Composition students collaborate regularly with departments beyond music, such as film, dance, and the GIMM (Games, Interactive Media and Mobile Technology) program.
+Composition students collaborate regularly with departments beyond music, such as film, dance and the GIMM (Games, Interactive Media and Mobile Technology) program.
 Students will learn to compose for various instruments and instrumental combinations, including voice and large ensembles.
-Students also have the opportunity to have their compositions played and recorded by the Boise State University Symphony Orchestra, Symphonic Winds, jazz bands, and choirs.
+Students also have the opportunity to have their compositions played and recorded by the Boise State University Symphony Orchestra, Symphonic Winds, jazz bands and choirs.

-I encourage you to contact me with any questions about our program or to schedule a time to visit our campus!
+Students who are interested in composition can email Dr. Leslie Moreau (lesliemoreau@boisestate.edu) with any questions about the program or to schedule a time to visit campus.

 Back To Top